winston0410/freedom-editor-lighterhtml-paragraph-block/README.md

 ### Import paragraph block

-Import paragraph block to the script you config Freedom Editor.
+Import paragraph block to the script where you config Freedom Editor.
 Create a new instance.

 ```
 import { Paragraph } from '@freedom-editor/lighterhtml-paragraph-block'